Powerlearnproject/se-day1-assignment-Fxroyalempres/README.md

 ## List and briefly explain the phases of the Software Development Life Cycle.

-- *planning* - this is the first step, establish the project's scope, software needs, and objectives.
+- *Planning* - this is the first step, establish the project's scope, software needs, and objectives.

  - *Requirement analysis* -secondly, Collect and analyze user needs to identify functional and non-functional requirements.